seatable/seatable-admin-docs/docs/upgrade/migrate-seatable-release.md

 ### 2. Remove Python Pipeline and OnlyOffice

-If you installed onlyoffice, python runner or faas scheduler, you should now remove them.
+If you installed OnlyOffice, Python Runner or FAAS Scheduler, you should now remove them.

 ```bash
 rm -r /opt/onlyoffice